swcarpentry/shell-novice/04-loop.md

 > stats-<baseFileName>-<labTechnicianInitials>.txt
 > ~~~
 >
-> Given that by enclosing a variable name in curly brakcets {} we can then
+> We can enclose a variable name in curly brakcets {} to perform
-> perform substitutions to modify the original variable name.
+> substitutions and thus modify the original variable name.
 For example:
 >
 > ~~~
-> $ set filename = "NENE01729A.txt"
+> $ filename="NENE01729A.txt"
 > $ # the next command returns the filename with everything including and to
 > $ # the right of the pattern .* omitted
 > $ echo ${filename%.*}